eimantaspav/finance_planner/README.md

 Finance Planner Project

-This is project from a tutorial
+This is a project from a tutorial